jonbnewman/mobx-store-provider/docs/basic-example.md

 ## Basic example

+The following shows a simple/basic example using _mobx-store-provider_:

 ```javascript
 // App.jsx (Main App component, we use it to create and provide the store)
 import React from "react";